cisocrgroup/Resources/manuals/profiler-manual.md

       - `TXT` for simple text files
 * at least one output option using one of these command line parameters:
-      - `--out_xml outputFile` writes an XML file that contains a list of correction candidates and OCR errors found for unknown words found in the input document.
+      - `--out_xml outputFile` writes an XML file that contains a list of correction candidates and OCR errors for unknown words found in the input document.
-      - `--out_html outputFile` writes a general HTML file that contains various informations about the profiler's performance (this output format is very good if you want to examine different language settings).
+      - `--out_html outputFile` writes a general HTML file that contains various  pieces of information about the profiler's performance (this output format is very helpful if you want to examine different language settings).
-      - `--out_doc outputFile` writes the original input document with correction candidates for each token as a `DocXML` formated file.
+      - `--out_doc outputFile` writes the original input document with correction candidates for each token as a `DocXML` formatted file.

 You can additionally restrict the number of iterations using the `--iteratons n` command line option.
-This overwrites any settings in the according configuration file.
+This overwrites any settings in the configuration file.

-If you want to profile a simple text file and see all different output files the profiler generates you could use the following command:
+If you want to profile a simple text file and see all the output files the profiler generates you could use the following command:

 ~~~{.bash}